ibm-cloud-docs/vpc/data-portability.md

    - Block storage – Select a block volume migration tool that maintains the native block format.
 Make sure that the data is transferred as raw blocks or chunks, maintaining the original file system structure and volume layout upon ingest into the target storage system.
 The specific tools that you choose depend on your unique migration requirements.
 Some important considerations to keep in mind during the evaluation process include the capacities that the provider has for data integrity, data monitoring, and data security during the migration process.
 In addition, it is important to evaluate any requirements that are dictated by the target storage vendor you are migrating data to.
 It is recommended that you review the target storage environment documentation to understand if they recommend processes or tools to simplify the migration.
    - File storage – Select an NFS migration tool that maintains file system hierarchy, directory structure, metadata, and permissions when the data is transferred to the new storage environment.
 When you evaluate NFS migration tools, make sure that the tool you use maintains data consistency and integrity during the migration.
 Make sure that the tool supports secure data transfer capabilities and has adequate monitoring facilities.
 Different tools each have their own strengths, so it's important to evaluate your specific requirements and choose the one that best fits your needs.

 1. Develop a comprehensive test plan to validate the migration tools' capabilities against your requirements before you start your data migration plan.
-Make sure that the testing evaluates the following:
+Make sure that the testing evaluates the following considerations:
    - The data consistency and data integrity of the data during the migration process
    - The ability to monitor, detect, and react to issues during the migration process
    - The network bandwidth and network reliability between the source and target environments